By Mary Cooper

 - Explore pipelines for all client accounts.
-Go to the Workflow section, then select the pipeline at the top.
-Each pipeline is visualized as a kanban board.
+Go to the Workflow section, then select the pipeline in the list.
+Then you can easily go to another pipeline using the dropdown.

 To move a client's account to another stage in a pipeline, hover a mouse to their name, then drag-n-drop.
 If there are automated actions associated with a pipeline, the popup with the automated actions that are going to be generated is displayed.
 Deselect the ones you don't want to happen, then click Move.

 If there are existing tasks tied to a pipeline stage that were not finished (status is not marked complete), you are asked how you wish to proceed.
 You can mark them as done, delete or move to the next stage.